ashejim/C964/_sources/intro.md

 </head>

 :::{warning}
 🚧 This site is under construction!
 If something makes sense, then it's probably good advice.
-If not, it's probably unfinished, unreviewed, or just plain non-sense. 👷🏽‍♀️
+If not, it's probably unfinished, unreviewed, or just plain nonsense. 👷🏽‍♀️
 :::

 # Welcome to C964!